Emma Hartgrave was never supposed to fall for her bandmate—especially not him.

 “I think we can nail it, Liam.
 Make something that stands with the best of those songs I listed earlier.”

-“We’re not selling out.
-We’re compromising—but in a way that’s still us.”
+“We’re compromising.
+But in a way that’s still us.”

 The smile spread across my face before I could stop it.